AaHaHaa/MMTools/README.md

 # MMTools
-This is the shared package to simulate pulse propagation in a fiber with GMMNLSE/UPPE with MATLAB.
+This is the shared package to simulate pulse propagation in a solid-core fiber with GMMNLSE/UPPE with MATLAB.

 It solves the pulse propagation with RK4IP if single mode and MPA if multimode.
 Besides, it is implemented with an adaptive step-size control for both methods.
 Both passive and gain fibers can be simulated, where gain model includes Gaussian gain and rate-equation gain, for both single mode and multimode.
 Random mode coupling can be included as well.